SeppPenner/awesome-german-piracy/README.md

 * [livetv.sx](http://livetv.sx) is a site to stream different sports from all around the world.
 * [mamahd.xyz](http://www.mamahd.xyz/) is a site to stream different sports from all around the world.
 Hint: If the link doesn't work, just search for "mamahd" or similar.
 * [sportlemons.net](http://sportlemons.net) is a site to stream different sports from all around the world.
 Hint: If the link doesn't work, just search for "sportlemons" or similar.
+* [sportsbay.org](https://sportsbay.org) is a site to stream different sports from all around the world.
+Hint: If the link doesn't work, just search for "sportsbay" or similar.
 * [zorrostream.site](http://www.zorrostream.site/) is a site to stream different sports from all around the world.
 Hint: If the link doesn't work, just search for "zorrostream" or similar.

 ## Lists